alirezabj/Part2-Exercise2/README.md

     // Constructor
     /**
      * Constructs a Book object with the specified details.
-     * @param title The title of the book.
+     * @param title The title of the book
-     * @param publicationYear The publication year of the book.
+     * @param publicationYear The publication year of the book
-     * @param publisher The publisher of the book.
+     * @param publisher The publisher of the book
-     * @param status The initial status of the book.
+     * @param status The initial status of the book
      * @.pre title != null && publisher != null && publicationYear > 0
      * @.post book created with specified details
      */